Sadabahar plant is amongst the easiest flower plant to grow at home and is known by many names like periwinkle, vinca, etc.

 Mix it well with the soil after adding it, without hurting the roots and disturbing the plant.

-Sadabahar Plant Care Tips
+Sadabahar Plant Care

-To take care of sadabahar plant, you need to grow it in fast-draining potting soil, properly water it, and provide it ample amount of sunlight.
+For Sadabahar plant care, you need to grow it in fast-draining potting soil, properly water it, and provide it ample amount of sunlight.
 To help it produce flowers, keep feeding it with fertilizer from time to time.

 Sadabahar Plant Leaves Turning Yellow And Falling